Glavo/module-info-compiler/README.md

 It can easily compile `module-info.java` for your Java 8 project to fit JPMS without complicated module path configuration.

+It only parses the syntax of `module-info.java` without checking the actual module.
+If you really don't know how to configure javac to compile `module-info.java` correctly in a complex project, it can help you.

 ## Usage